I will try to answer those

 and the nancy south zone, along with President Peterson

-and his wife, and the
+and his wife, and the assistants to the president.

 The topic was on repentance and it was way good!